-The Lindis River cherry development encompasses 36 hectares of pastoral land in the Lindis Valley, Central Otago.
-Depending on the success of the offer, Deep Creek Fruits will have the option to increase the Lindis River development to 80 hectares in total.
+The Lindis Peaks cherry development encompasses 35 hectares of pastoral land in the Lindis Valley, Central Otago.
+Depending on a second capital raise, Deep Creek Fruits will have the option to increase the Lindis Peaks development to 81 hectares in total.

 Deep Creek Fruits has collaborated with the landowners of historic Lindis Peaks Station – a family owned and operated sheep and beef business seeking to diversify land use – to establish a cherry orchard for global production.

-The first trees were planted in August 2019 with a second planting scheduled for winter 2020.
-If the cherry development is increased to 80 hectares, the final planting will take place in winter 2021.
+The first trees were planted in August 2019 with a second planting undertaken in winter 2020.
+If the cherry development is increased to 81 hectares, the final planting will take place in winter 2021.

-The first Lindis River cherries will be harvested in the summer of 2021-2022.
+The first Lindis Peaks cherries will be harvested in the summer of 2021-2022.
 Trees are expected to reach full mature production in 2025-2026.

-Southern Fruits International LP will provide all packhouse and export services to Deep Creek in relation to this development.
+Southern Fruits International LP will provide all packhouse and export services to Deep Creek Fruits.